ReemAlhosainy/RosSimu/README.md

 # Waiteronix_description

-This package contian description of waiteronix robot.
+This package contians the description of waiteronix robot.

 # waiteronix_gazebo
-this packege contain simulation of waiteronix robot .
+this packege contains the simulation of waiteronix robot .

+# waiteronix_navigation
+this packege contains the navigation of waiteronix robot .
 ## Dependencies

 * Ununtu 20.04